humphrey1000/humphrey1000/README.md

 ## 🌟 About Me

-I am a [IT SPECIALIST] with a love for [CODING].
+I am a [IT SPECIALIST] with a love for CODING.
 I thrive on creating impactful projects and continuously learning new skills.

-- 🔭 Currently working on: [NOTHING]
+- 🔭 Currently working on: NOTHING
-- 🌱 Learning: [FLUTTER]
+- 🌱 Learning: FLUTTER
-- 👯 Looking to collaborate on: [FLUTTER PROJECTS]
+- 👯 Looking to collaborate on: FLUTTER PROJECTS
-- 💬 Ask me about: [JAVA, JAVASCRIPT]
+- 💬 Ask me about: JAVA, JAVASCRIPT
 - 📫 How to reach me: [HERE](mailto:humblesys09@gmail.com)
-- ⚡ Fun fact: [HUMBLE]
+- ⚡ Fun fact: HUMBLE

 ---